HackTestes/NVML-GPU-Control/README.md

           Select a target GPU by its Universally Unique IDentifier (UUID).
 Note: UUID has preference over name

     --time-interval OR -ti <TIME_SECONDS>
-          Time period to wait before probing the GPU again
+          Time period to wait before probing the GPU again.
+Works for all actions that run in a loop

     --dry-run OR -dr
           Run the program, but don't change/set anything.
 Useful for testing the behavior of the program